 What do I need to arrange for my travels?

 We will send you an invitation letter upon request for your employer, for the embassy (in case you need to apply for visa), etc. You need to book your transportation and accommodation and make sure you have a valid passport and visa if needed.
-On our website we will give tips and addresses near the venue.
+On our website the TSS host will give tips and addresses near the venue.
 We also have a description of how to get there easily.
-All participant will receive this information plus a phone number – or emergencies and in case you got lost – via e-mail approximately a week before the course.
+All participant will receive this information plus a phone number – for emergencies and in case you got lost – via e-mail approximately a week before the course.
 And of course, you are always welcome to ask us.